himangshukamila/logScanner-library/flow.md

 ### Panel geometry persistence

 `usePanelGeometry` writes the rectangle to `sessionStorage` when a gesture settles rather than on every pointer sample, and reads it back when the panel next opens.
-Stored values are hand-editable, so they are validated as four finite numbers and then clamped to the current viewport.
-Every storage call is wrapped: disabled, partitioned, or quota-exhausted storage degrades to an in-memory session instead of preventing the panel from opening.
+Stored values are hand-editable, so they are validated as four finite numbers and then clamped to the current viewport. `src/react/session.ts` owns every storage call: disabled, partitioned, or quota-exhausted storage degrades to an in-memory session instead of preventing the panel from opening.

+The collapsed state of the filter toolbar persists through the same helper.
+Collapsing only hides the controls — the current search, level, and source keep filtering — so the header toggle carries a dot whenever a filter is narrowing the list, and the footer's `matching / captured` count stays visible.
+With the toolbar collapsed there is no search field to receive focus when the panel opens, so focus moves to the log list region instead.

 `boundsFor` reserves the launcher's corner on whichever edge it occupies, so a `top-*` position pushes the panel's top edge down instead of letting it slide underneath the launcher.